pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 - `M` is the precision of the data type, or the total number of digits.
 - `D` is the number of digits following the decimal point.

-Decimal types are defined as follows in `schema.json`:
+Decimal types are defined as follows in schema file:

 ```json
 {